Get-Your/Get-Your/README.md

 3. Set your terminal to use the virtual environment that uv set up in [Dependency Installation](#dependency-installation); the Python executable should be at `.venv/Scripts/python.exe`.

 If an initialization error is thrown when loading `magic`:
 - On Windows: `python-magic-bin` may have been installed in the wrong order.
 If the error is 'ImportError: failed to find libmagic.
-Check your installation', try running `uv remove python-magic-bin; uv add python-magic-bin~=0.4`
+Check your installation', try running `uv remove python-magic-bin && uv add python-magic-bin~=0.4`
 - On all other platforms, or if `magic` still isn't working, follow the instructions at https://github.com/pidydx/libmagicwin64

 Run the following to start the app.
 This will create the SQLite database and populate it with the database schema and sample data (coming soon - see https://github.com/Get-Your/Get-Your/issues/63).